Spanish Civil War: Dictatorship of Primo de Rivera

-In 1923, another military coup brought Miguel Primo de Rivera to power.
-As a result, Spain transitioned to government by military dictatorship.
+In 1923, another military coup brought Miguel Primo de Rivera to power, transitioning Spain to government by military dictatorship.
 Support for the Rivera regime gradually faded, and he resigned in January 1930.
 He was replaced by General Dámaso Berenguer, who was in turn himself replaced by Admiral Juan Bautista Aznar-Cabañas; both men continued a policy of rule by decree.

 There was little support for the monarchy in the major cities.
-Consequently, King Alfonso XIII of Spain relented to popular pressure and called municipal elections for 12 April 1931.
-Left-wing entities such as the Socialist and Liberal Republicans won almost all the provincial capitals and, following the resignation of Aznar-Cabañas’s government, Alfonso XIII fled the country.
-At this time, the Second Spanish Republic was formed; this republic remained in place until the Spanish Civil War, which commenced five years later.
+Consequently, King Alfonso XIII of Spain, relenting to popular pressure for a greater voice, called municipal elections for 12 April 1931.
+Left-wing entities such as the Socialists and Liberal Republicans won almost all the provincial capitals and, following the resignation of the government of Aznar-Cabañas, Alfonso XIII fled the country.
+The Second Spanish Republic was formed and remained in place for five years until the Spanish Civil War commenced.

 Second Republic

 The revolutionary committee headed by Niceto Alcalá-Zamora became the provisional government, with Alcalá-Zamora himself as president and head of state.
 The republic had broad support from all segments of society.

-According to José Ángel Sánchez Asiaín, the first plans of a counter-revolution against the Republic were discussed on the day when it was proclaimed, when representatives of monarchist circles, José Antonio Primo de Rivera, the future leader of the Falange, and José Calvo Sotelo, one of the future leaders of the monarchist party Spanish Renovation, "met to lay down the financial foundations for subverting the Republic."
+However, according to José Ángel Sánchez Asiaín, the first plans of a counter-revolution against the Republic were discussed on the day when it was proclaimed, when representatives of monarchist circles, José Antonio Primo de Rivera, the future leader of the Falange, and José Calvo Sotelo, one of the future leaders of the monarchist party Spanish Renovation, "met to lay down the financial foundations for subverting the Republic."
 An immediate action did not follow, but by March 1934 the conspirators would convince Benito Mussolini, the leader of Fascist Italy, to agree to aid a future coup.

-In May 1931, an incident in which a taxi driver was attacked outside a monarchist club sparked anti-clerical violence throughout Madrid and south-west portion of the country.
+In May 1931, an incident in which a taxi driver was attacked outside a monarchist club sparked anti-clerical violence throughout Madrid and the south-west regions of the country.
 The slow response on the part of the government disillusioned the right.
-In June and July, the Confederación Nacional del Trabajo (CNT) called several strikes, which led to a violent incident between CNT members and the Civil Guard, and a brutal crackdown by the Civil Guard and the Spanish Army against the CNT in Seville.
+In June and July, the Confederación Nacional del Trabajo (CNT) called several strikes, leading to a violent incident between CNT members and the Civil Guard, and a brutal crackdown by the Civil Guard and the Spanish Army against the CNT in Seville.
 This led many workers to believe the Second Spanish Republic was just as oppressive as the monarchy, and the CNT announced its intention of overthrowing it by starting a revolution.

 Constituent Cortes and left-wing government (1931–1933)

-Elections in June 1931 returned a large majority of Republicans and Socialists.
-With the onset of the Great Depression, the government tried to assist rural Spain by instituting an eight-hour day and redistributing land tenure to farm workers.
+Elections in June 1931 returned to office a large majority of Republicans and Socialists.
+With the onset of the Great Depression, the government tried to assist rural areas of Spain by instituting an eight-hour day and redistributing land tenure to farm workers.
 Newly established labour arbitration boards regulated salaries, contracts, and working hours, but were more favourable to workers than employers.
-Class struggle intensified as landowners turned to counterrevolutionary organisations and local oligarchs.
-Strikes, workplace theft, arson, robbery and assaults on shops, strikebreakers, employers and machines became increasingly common.
+Class struggle intensified as landowners turned to counterrevolutionary organisations and local oligarchs to maintain control.
+Strikes, workplace theft, arson, robbery and assaults on shops, strikebreakers, employers, and machines became increasingly common.